Wer weiß, wie nahe mir mein Ende? BWV 27: History and words

-The chorale theme "Wer nur den lieben Gott läßt walten" (Zahn 2778) was first documented by Georg Neumark in Jena, but the melody can be likely traced back to Kiel, 1641.
-The five-part (SSATB) harmonization of the concluding chorale "Welt, ade! ich bin dein müde" is not by Bach but by Johann Rosenmüller (published for the first time in Johann Qvirsfeld's Geistliche Harffen-Klang, Leipzig, 1679).
+The chorale theme "Wer nur den lieben Gott läßt walten" (Zahn 2778) was first documented by Georg Neumark in Jena, but the melody can likely be traced back to Kiel, 1641.
+The five-part (SSATB) harmonisation of the concluding chorale "Welt, ade! ich bin dein müde" is not by Bach but by Johann Rosenmüller (published for the first time in Johann Qvirsfeld's Geistliche Harffen-Klang, Leipzig, 1679).

 Bach first performed the cantata in a service on 6 October 1726.
+It was repeated without major changes in 1731.
+One further performance can not be dated.

 Scoring and structure

-The cantata is scored for four soloists—soprano, alto, tenor and bass—a four- or five-part choir, horn, three oboes, oboe da caccia, organ, two violins, viola, and basso continuo.
+The cantata is scored for four soloists—soprano, alto, tenor and bass, a four-part choir with divided soprano in the closing chorale, horn, three oboes, oboe da caccia, organ, two violins, viola, and basso continuo.
 The duration is given as 19 minutes.

+Movements of Wer weiß, wie nahe mir mein Ende?